microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 >**Note:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as a parameter when invoking the command.
 For instance, a menu item inside the Explorer is passed the URI of the selected resource and a menu item inside an editor is passed the URI of the document.

-The `commandPalette` menu is special because it contains all commands by default.
-To make your commands only show in there use the `when`-clause.
-In addition to a title, commands can also define icons which VS Code will show in the editor menu bar.
+In addition to a title, commands can also define icons which VS Code will show in the editor title menu bar.

 ### Example